LispCookbook/cl-cookbook/iteration.md

 ### Named loops and early exit
 #### loop

-The special `loop named` foo syntax allows you to create a loop that you can exit early from.
-The exit is performed using `return-from`, and can be used from within nested loops.
+The special `loop named` syntax allows you to create a block that can be used with `return-from` to exit the loop early.
+This can be especially useful in nested loops.

 ~~~lisp